MetOffice/orca-jedi/README.md

 ## Authors

 The current lead maintainer is [@twsearle](https://github.com/twsearle) along with a large amount of help from Met Office contributors (see the "Contributors" page on github).
+## Contributing

+By contributing you agree to the Contributors License Agreement (CLA) contained in the root directory of the project.
+Please review this, and if you are able to make a contribution make an issue or pull request for your proposed change.
+All pull requests should conform to the working practises and be linked to an issue, unless a minor bug fix.

 ## Working practices

 Please see the [JEDI working principles](https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/latest/working-practices/index.html) for current working practises.
-There are also templates for issues and PRs should you wish to contribute.